 She was beautiful.
 Beautiful, and utterly foreign to the pony-tailed, never quite put together woman he had fallen in love with.
 This was someone he didn't know.
 For a second, he felt a surge of panic.
 Which died away immediately at the shaky smile that lit up her face as she came towards him.
 That smile, he recognized.

 "You look lovely," he whispered, as he offered her his arm.

 "Do you really think so?
-Oh, I am glad," she whispered back, a quiver in her voice.
-"Are you as nervous as I am?"
+Oh, I 'm glad," she whispered back, a quiver in her voice.

 Taking a deep breath, Hannah smiled back.
 "Let's."

 Slowly, in time with the beat of the drum, they made their way through the door and up to the dais in front of the altar, where Dumbledore stood waiting.
 Severus, walking stiffly and straight-backed, with just the slightest hint of a limp remaining, again was uncomfortably aware of all the eyes following their every step up the aisle.